Zacks Investment Research Upgrades AgroFresh Solutions (NASDAQ:AGFS) to Buy

-AgroFresh Solutions (NASDAQ:AGFS) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.
-The firm currently has a $2.50 target price on the basic materials company’s stock.
-Zacks Investment Research‘s target price would suggest a potential upside of 15.74% from the company’s current price.
+AgroFresh Solutions (NASDAQ:AGFS) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.
+The firm presently has a $2.50 target price on the basic materials company’s stock.
+Zacks Investment Research‘s target price indicates a potential upside of 13.12% from the company’s current price.

 According to Zacks, “AgroFresh Solutions, Inc. is engaged in providing data driven specialty chemical solutions.
 Its flagship product is the SmartFresh(TM) Quality System, a freshness protection technology proven to maintain firmness, texture and appearance of fruits during storage and transport.
 AgroFresh Solutions, Inc., formerly known as Boulevard Acquisition Corp., is headquartered in Collegeville, Pennsylvania. “